omckenn37/EG4_Trebuchet/PLANNING.md

 therefore

-interval dx = (1/2) * a * t^2 * (current interval / total interval )
+interval dx = (1/2) * ax * t^2 * (current interval / total interval )

 or

-dx = 1/2 * a * t^2
+dx = 1/2 * accel_x * t^2

-then we substitute the a and t values from each array.
+then we substitute the a and t values from each array at each interval.
 Then, we use that dx as our x, and height as y.
 Then we plug that x and y into an equation function.